Waterfall (The Stone Roses song)

 "Waterfall" is the ninth single by the English rock band The Stone Roses.
-The fourth single taken from their debut album, The Stone Roses (1989), it was released in 1991 by Silvertone Records and reached number 27 in the UK Singles Chart.
-Although no longer pressed and rare to come by, physical copies of the single can still be found second hand online.
+The fourth single taken from their debut album, The Stone Roses (1989), it was released in 1991 by Silvertone Records and reached number 27 on the UK Singles Chart.

-The song was placed at number 5 in a 2013 poll, by readers of The Guardian, of their "all-time favourite songs by the band."
+The song was placed at number 5 in a 2013 poll, by readers of The Guardian, of their favourite songs by the Stone Roses.